-NF is a genetic disorder that can cause tumors to grow on nerves on or in his body.
-NF may lead to blindness, deafness, brain and spinal tumors, severe disfigurement, bone abnormalities, developmental delays and learning disabilities.
-We discovered Seth had NF when he was three months old.
-We were concerned with a curve in his leg and had it x-rayed in Brandon.
+I was diagnosed with NF when I was three months old.
+My parents were concerned with a curve in my leg and had it x-rayed in Brandon.
 We were quickly sent to an orthopedic doctor at the Children’s Hospital in Winnipeg.
-He explained to us that Seth had pseudarthrosis and would need to be braced; he also said that this bone abnormality is often linked with neurofibromatosis. or NF.
+The doctor explained to us that Seth had pseudarthrosis, and would need to be braced; the doctor also said that this bone abnormality is often linked with Neurofibromatosis. or NF.

-This was all very overwhelming but over the years we have researched NF and learned these words as well as many other medical terms in association with NF.
-What choice did we have?!
+This was all very overwhelming for my parents, but over the years they have researched NF and learned these words as well as many other medical terms in association with NF.

-Seth developed many of the landmarks of NF.
-He has many café au lait spots (they look like birth marks) as well as many pea-sized bumps on his body.
-He has had some speech therapy and leg therapy.
-By the age of three we had bigger concerns.
-The bone in his chest was continually growing more disfigured and was x-rayed.
-We were sent to more doctors who sent him for a cat scan and an MRI.
-Two lesions were found in his brain and a large plexiform tumor was found in his chest.
-These tumors have finger like extensions, it is close to his heart and lungs, carotid artery, trachea and brachioplexis.
-We are told that surgery is very risky and will possibly leave some sort of deficit in our son.
-So we continue to monitor Seth very closely with numerous doctors and MRI’s every 3 months.
-We also do a lot of praying!
+By the age of three there were bigger concerns.
+The bone in my chest was continually growing more disfigured and was x-rayed.
+We were sent to more doctors who sent me for a cat scan and an MRI.
+Two lesions were found in my brain and a large plexiform tumor was found in my chest.
+These tumors have finger like extensions, it is close to my heart and lungs, carotid artery, trachea and brachioplexis.
+My family was told that surgery is very risky and will possibly leave some sort of deficit in our son.
+So we continue to monitor my body through MRI visits once every year.

-In more recent years, Seth’s ankle started to collapse.
-He required corrective surgery in Nov., 2012 in Winnipeg.
-When we realized this surgery would not “heal” we headed to the Shriner’s Hospital in Montreal a year later.
+As time went on, my ankle started to collapse.
+I required corrective surgery in November of 2012 in Winnipeg.
+After an unsuccessful surgery that would not properly heal, we headed to the Shriner’s Hospital in Montreal a year later.
 This surgeon specialized with NF bone problems.
-A lizerov (very invasive and solid metal contraption) was surgically attached to his tibia after a bone graft from Seth’s hip.
-The healing started after 4 months of wearing the lizerov but, his femur broke from a simple fall.
-Seth’s third leg surgery took place in May, 2014.
-The healing on all of his bones has been very slow, but is progressing.
-Seth is wearing an air cast until we head to see his surgeon in Montreal again soon.
+A ilizarov/external-fixator (very invasive and solid metal contraption) was surgically attached to my tibia after a bone graft from my hip.
+The healing started after 4 months of wearing the ilizarov, but my femur broke from a simple fall while still wearing the device.
+My third leg surgery took place in May, 2014.
+The healing on all of my bones have been very slow, but has been progressing.